finos/compliant-financial-infrastructure/README.md

 ### High level objectives

-1. Create and maintain IaC to deploy cloud services to meet policies as defined by the Policy Working Group
+1. Create and maintain IaC to deploy services to meet policies as defined by the Policy Working Group

 ### Approach

-- Review Service Accelerators and work with the Policy Working Group to agree an approach to codify policies
+- Review Service Accelerators and work with the Policy Working Group to agree on each approach to codify policies
-- Build and maintain the IaC to enable in scope Cloud Services to be meet requirements set out in the SAA.
-Where this is not possible then any policy gaps will be documented
+- Build and maintain the IaC to meet requirements set out in the SAA
-- Ensure that IaC developed can be consumed by the Runtime Validation Group so that testing against the SAA can be completed
+  - Where this is not possible then any policy gaps will be documented

 ### Contributions